 Do not take this medication with any of the following:

-Certain antibiotics, such as erythromycin or clarithromycin
+Some antibiotics, such as clarithromycin or erythromycin

 This medication may also interact with the following: